 * * *

-Our rabbis tell us that when Messiah comes, he will establish peace on earth.
+Our rabbis tell us that when the Messiah of Israel comes, he will establish peace on earth.
 When the real Savior comes, he will even bring change to the physical world.
 But a Savior who changes the physical world without first changing us is really no savior at all.
 And a Messiah who establishes peace on earth without first establishing peace in our hearts is really no Messiah at all.

 Messiah had to die.
 Messiah had to take our place.
 There was no other way.
 No other substitute was found.
 No one else could pay the price.
 Nothing else could heal our wounds, for sin required death.